getsentry/sentry-electron/README.md

   // ...
 });
 ```
 There are some helpers available which check for, save and delete an empty file in `userData` to signify if reporting should be enabled or disabled.
 You can call these from either process but changes to the reporting state will not take effect until the app is restarted.
-This is to keep things simple as the native reporter cannot be stopped on Windows.
+This keeps things simple as the native reporter cannot be stopped once its started on Windows.
 ```typescript
 if (ElectronSentry.isEnabled()) {
   ElectronSentry.start();